dmwm/PHEDEX/Documentation/README/README-Operations.txt

-* General
+* General- CERN Operations

-Production agents are installed under /data on lxgate04.cern.ch.
+Production agents are installed under /data on lxgate10.cern.ch.
 Use the "phedex" account for all operations.

 Various test agents (testbed, test, service challenges) operate from